What are you searching for?

 The psychologists of C-SEB are located at the Bauwens Building.

 All members of the center meet frequently for joint academic events.

 The focus of these meetings is on scientific exchange and the planning of collaborative research projects.

-As one of the UoC Centers of Excellence, the C-SEB provides funding for outstanding individuals and excellent collaborative research projects in the KPA II.
+As one of the UoC Centers of Excellence, C-SEB provides funding for outstanding individuals and excellent collaborative research projects in KPA II.
 UoC Centers of Excellence are awarded to research groups with outstanding scientific records and a strong international reputation.
 They promote their overall visibility by advancing outreach activities as well as international networks and exchange programs.
 This also includes support for new junior research groups, international visitor programs, and other measures.

 The center’s governance structure is formed by the executive board, the speakers, the PI board, the external scientific advisory board, and the central office.

-and Dirk Sliwka
+, Dirk Sliwka

 Research is conducted and supervised by the principal investigators (PI) which constitute the PI board.
 All PIs are qualified scientists at the Faculty of Management, Economics and Social Sciences

 working in a field related to C-SEB’s thematic focus.